Kaneyo0/hapi_project/README.md

 - `MAILER_AUTH_PWD` : Password of the user who will send the mails

 ## RUN
 - Type `npm run start` tu run the application.
+(This will also automatically run the migrations)
 - Go to `localhost:3000/documentation` to use all the routes.